Denver Broncos vs. Detroit Lions NFL Week 14 Odds, Plays and Insights for December 12, 2021

 Over/under insights

+- Denver's games this season have gone over 42 points four of 12 times.

-- Denver has combined with its opponents to score more than 42 points in four of 12 games this season.
+- Detroit's games have gone over 42 points in six of 13 chances this season.

-- The two teams combine to score 36.7 points per game, 5.3 less than the total in this contest.
+- The combined points per game average of the two teams, 36.7, is 5.3 points fewer than Sunday's over/under.

-- These two squads surrender a combined 44.5 points per game, 2.5 more than this contest's over/under.
+- The 44.5 points per game these two squads have surrendered to opponents this season are 2.5 more than the 42 over/under in this contest.

-- The Broncos and their opponents have scored an average of 44.3 points per game in 2020, 2.3 more than Sunday's total.
+- Broncos games this season feature an average total of 44.3 points, a number 2.3 points higher than Sunday's over/under.

-- In 2020, games involving the Lions have averaged a total of 46.1 points, 4.1 more than the set total in this contest.
+- In 2021, games involving the Lions have averaged a total of 46.1 points, 4.1 more than the set over/under in this contest.

 Broncos stats and trends

-- In Denver's 12 games this year, it has six wins against the spread.

-- The Broncos covered the spread in their only game when favored by 7.5 points or more.
+- This season, the Broncos won ATS in their only game as a favorite of 8.5 points or more.

-- Denver's games this year have gone over the total in only two out of 12 opportunities (16.7%).

 - Denver is 3-0 against the spread and 3-0 overall this season when the team puts up more than 26.3 points.

-- In games that Denver amasses over 380.9 yards, the team is 3-2 against the spread and 3-2 overall.
+- Denver is 3-2 against the spread and 3-2 overall when the team churns out over 380.9 yards.

-- The Broncos have turned the ball over 15 times this season, one more turnover than the Lions have forced (14).

 - Click over to SISportsbook and find the latest spread, moneyline and total for Denver's matchup with the Lions.